-The undergraduate program in Rehabilitation Science is designed to prepare students for graduate education in occupational therapy, physical therapy, rehabilitation counseling, rehabilitation technology, wellness and human performance, physician's assistant studies, prosthetics and orthotics, and other areas of health care.
+The Undergraduate Program in Rehabilitation Science (RS) prepares students for graduate education in medicine, occupational therapy, physical therapy, rehabilitation counseling, rehabilitation technology, wellness and human performance, physician assistant studies, prosthetics and orthotics, and other areas of health care.

-Students who are interested in applying to graduate programs within the School of Health and Rehabilitation Sciences (SHRS) at the University of Pittsburgh are especially encouraged to apply to this program, which will introduce them to many of the faculty who teach in these graduate programs.
-Students begin their studies in Pitt's School of Arts and Sciences or any other accredited college or university, earning 60 credits, including the prerequisite courses in basic and applied sciences and humanities.
+Students interested in applying to graduate programs in SHRS are especially encouraged to apply the program, which will introduce them to many of the faculty who teach in these clinical graduate programs.

 The undergraduate degree in Rehabilitation Science, consisting of 60 credits of major-related coursework in addition to the 60 prerequisite credits needed to enter the program, equips students with the necessary knowledge to pursue graduate education in many health science or health care fields.